Ballpoint pen artwork: Notable ballpoint pen artists

 The following contemporary artists have gained recognition for their specific use of ballpoint pens; for their technical proficiency, imagination and innovations using ballpoint pens as an art medium.

 Korean artist Il Lee, living in America, has been creating large-scale ballpoint-only abstract artwork on paper since the early 1980s (see gallery below).
 Lee also creates artwork in a similar vein using ballpoints or acrylic paint on canvas.

 American artist Lennie Mace, living in Japan, creates imaginative artwork of varying content and complexity applied to unconventional surfaces including wood and denim.
 Mace started his professional career as an illustrator in the mid-1980s and began exhibiting in 1990, always using only ballpoint pens.
 He coined the term "PENtings" in reference to his 'painterly' usage of ballpoint pens.

 British artist James Mylne, based in London, has been creating photo-realistic artwork since the mid-1990s using black ballpoint pens (shown at top).
 Since 2014, Mylne's output has expanded to include works which display more personal views and interests in complex, mixed-media arrangements.

+Ukrainian-born artist Andrey Poletaev, based in the United States, creates photorealistic and imaginative monochrome drawings in ballpoint pen and graphite pencil on Whatman paper.
+Working exclusively by hand across multiple layers of ink — with individual works requiring in excess of 300 hours to complete — his cityscape, portrait, and imaginative works have been exhibited at the Ukrainian National Museum of Chicago.
+His work was published in the international anthology Ballpoint Art: Complexity from Simplicity (Gingko Press, 2020), and featured in Above Art Magazine Issue No. 1 (2018), Nashville Arts Magazine (2017), and repeatedly covered by The Ballpointer across five separate features between 2015 and 2018.
+International press coverage has appeared in Fubiz (France), Italia Art Magazine, Artifex.ru (Russia), KP.UA, one of Ukraine's largest national newspapers, Ukrainian People Magazine (USA), and TABI LABO (Japan).